handsontable/handsontable/docs/content/guides/getting-started/saving-data.md

   - server
   - ajax
 react:
-  metaTitle: Saving data - React Data Grid | Handsontable
+  metaTitle: Save data - React Data Grid | Handsontable
 searchCategory: Guides
 ---

-# Saving data
+# Save data

 Save data after each change to the data set, using Handsontable's API hooks.
 Preserve the table's state by saving data to the local storage.

 [[toc]]

-## Saving changes using a callback
+## Save changes using a callback

 To track changes made in your data grid, use Handsontable's [`afterChange`](@/api/hooks.md#afterchange) hook.